Frequently Asked Questions

 Each student with a disability is invited to meet with a representative from the Student Disabilities Office to review documentation and discuss accommodations based on the disability and need.
 Some standard accommodations include brailed or recorded materials, sign language interpreters, note taking services, reading services, extra time on exams, physical access, and assistive technology.
 Additional accommodations and services will be determined on an individual need.

 It is important to ask about other support services.
 The university provides tutoring and study skills assistance for all full-time undergraduates, and special advising for both full-time undergraduate and graduate students with disabilities.
 In addition, some students can benefit from counseling support or the health center.
 Again, it is important to ask about the availability and location of these services.

-It is important to identify these needs to the Associate Director of Student Housing as soon as possible.
-Limited alternative living facilities are available but it is important to discuss this with the Associate Director.
-It will be necessary to provide documentation and evidence of the need for alternative housing before any decision is made.
+Returning Students should specify their needs to Housing as soon as possible.
+It will be necessary to provide documentation to SDS and evidence of the need for alternative housing before any decision is made.
 Limited alternative living facilities are available.

 Yes, assistive technology is available through SDS at no charge to the student.

 Yes, services are available for any qualified individual with a disability.
 All students are eligible for services again depending on the documentation and need.
 SDS provides services for graduate students and post-doctoral students in the full-time programs in the Krieger School of Arts and Sciences and the Whiting School of Engineering.